federico-camerota/gpxgp/README.md

 ## Instructions

-Code runs with Python __INSERT VERSION__ on Ubuntu 20.04.
+Code runs with Python 3.8 on Ubuntu 20.04.

-To install the required libraries, enter the following command __FEDE CREARE REQ.TXT__:
+To install the required libraries, enter the following command:

 ```bash
 pip install -r requirements.txt